kevin91nl/SECNN/README.md

 ```
 {
-    'text': 'This is a document.
-The document contains sentences.'
+    "text": "This is a document.
+The document contains sentences."
 }
 ```